nicopujia/website/content/a2c.md

 So, as the sort of chimpanzees that we are, complaining that I was right didn’t work out.
 In fact, continuing to do it would have just kept me inside my mind bubble, believing I was right and he was plain wrong.
 Instead, genuinely listening first, and then finding common ground, turned out to be a growth experience: my teacher saw that an opposing student could change; my classmates gained a new perspective on whether they actually understand what they read; and I realized that it’s quite possible to agree with people I initially strongly reject.

+### Interview

+#### Questions I prepared for the interviewer

+- Greek life (non-existent in Argentina, so I was curious)
+- If you were me, what wouldn't you do?
+- You at the beginning vs. at the end of your Dartmouth experience
+- AI: where it's heading and what it implies

+#### Brain dump after the interview

+[Cleaned up by Claude Sonnet 4.6 for easier reading.]

+We started by talking about how I discovered Dartmouth — I mentioned ShipBA, then Puentes.
+He shared about his two startups and his trip to Argentina.
+We discussed AI: he did an AI startup back in the early 80s, so we talked about how the field has evolved and where it's going now.

+I shared about my work at Silver.dev.
+He mentioned that it's great to have Argentine students applying and wanting to bring their experience to Dartmouth.
+He said he knew nothing about engineering when he arrived, and that the liberal arts environment and the variety of people helped him discover much more about the world than he expected.

+When I asked what he wouldn't do if he were me, he advised not to limit myself — to meet people and learn how they do both simple things, like eating, and bigger things, like solving world problems.
+We discussed how problems are always people problems: once you know math and CS, you only know about 10% of what you need, because the rest is about understanding people.

+He asked why Dartmouth.
+I talked about the intersection of things I care about: a strong engineering school with the Magnuson Center; my two hobbies being programming and soccer/calisthenics/running, so the outdoor culture appealed to me; and the liberal arts side, where I mentioned reading *The Righteous Mind* out of pure curiosity despite it having nothing to do with programming.
+That's when he said he liked the concept of intersection, and that what he found most valuable about Dartmouth was exactly that — the liberal arts.
+We talked about how it's not enough to write programs for computers; you also need to write for humans, meaning communicate.

+Early in the interview I described my ShipBA presentation — people mentioning it months later, how I controlled gestures and silences.
+I also described the hackathon project itself, and then said: "but it has a problem, which is why we didn't win despite the presentation."
+He asked what the problem was.
+I talked about the monetization issue.

+He asked about social life in Argentina.
+I mentioned soccer, which is everywhere and which I love; parties, which are common but not really my scene; and barbecues — we both agreed the meat here is something else.

+Throughout, he seemed genuinely engaged: smiling, asking follow-up questions, eager to answer mine.
+He ended by saying it had been a fun interview.

 ## 🐶 Yale

+**Status**: waiting answer

 ### What excites me